 This case is featured in BHRRC's report, Wage theft and pandemic profits: The right to a living wage for garment workers, released in March 2021.
 Nike submitted an updated statement in response to the report, which said an independent investigation of the allegations found no evidence that Nike products were manufactured at Violet Apparel in recent years.
-Further, it said Ramatex Group has addressed the situation independently and engaged in an arbitration process which resulted in a binding decision, which they have acted upon.
-The full statement is included below.
+Further, it said Ramatex Group - Violet Apparel's owner - has addressed the situation independently and engaged in an arbitration process which resulted in a binding decision, which they have acted upon.